googleforgames/open-match-docs/site/content/en/docs/Contribute/documentation.md

 ## Platform

-This site and documentation is built with a combination of Hugo, static site generator, with the Docsy theme for open source documentation.
+This site and documentation are built with a combination of Hugo, static site generator, with the Docsy theme for open source documentation.

 - [Hugo Documentation](https://gohugo.io/documentation/)